Adventure Namibia

 What will we see?

-During the workshop we’ll travel across some of the most iconic and spectacular landscapes of southern Namibia and the Kalahari.
+During the workshop, we’ll travel across some of the most iconic and spectacular landscapes of Namibia.
 The main locations include:

-• 🗻 Spitzkoppe, the iconic rock formation known as the “Matterhorn of Africa,” spectacular for night photography and sunsets
+🗻 Spitzkoppe, the iconic rock formation known as the “Matterhorn of Africa,” is spectacular for night photography and sunsets

-• 🦁 Kgalagadi Transfrontier Park, where we’ll spend 5 nights exploring sandy tracks and truly remote wilderness in search of predators, wild cats, oryx, and many other iconic species in a completely wild setting
+🦁 Etosha National Park, where we’ll spend 5 nights exploring sandy tracks and remote wilderness in search of predators, wild cats, black rhino, and many other iconic species.

 You’ll have the chance to photograph giraffes, oryx, zebras, warthogs, bustards, lions, hyenas, jackals, leopards (if we’re lucky), and many other animals typical of the desert environment.